What are health inequalities?

 COVID-19 and the impact it has made across the community continue to affect all of us.
 The virus has particularly affected deprived areas with a high proportion of BAME residents.

 The Brent Health and Wellbeing Board recognised that we need to have a joined up approach in tackling this the best we can.
 Therefore, Brent Council along with Brent CCG, CNWL (mental health service providers), Northwick Park Hospital and local GPs are working together to develop a joined up approach to reduce the impacts of Covid-19 and tackle health inequalities.

 We are initially focussing on communities in Alperton and Church End as data shows that these were the most affected areas in Brent during the first wave (see the June Health and Wellbeing report for further information).
 However we expect this work will grow to include all areas of Brent.

 A crucial step in tackling this is to ensure we get our community engagement right.
 This means establishing active communication channels between local residents, statutory partners, community groups, religious organisations, youth groups and any other groups that reflect the proud diversity of Brent.

-The Brent Health Matters Programme includes a Community Grants Fund that is now open to submissions.
+The Brent Health Matters Programme included a Community Fund that is now closed to submissions.

 To receive the latest posters, social media assets and translated materials, sign up to the weekly communications toolkit by emailing Sophie.Leer@brent.gov.uk.